TO SEARCH THIS SITE

 WISE TEMPLE CENTER

-BY VOTING WE SAY NEVER AGAIN TO PEOPLE V.
+BY VOTING WE SAY NEVER AGAIN TO PEOPLE V. HALL

 In the court case of The People v.
-George W. Hall, the California Supreme Court decided that a
+George W. Hall, the California Supreme Court decided that a white man

-white man cannot be convicted of murder in a court of law by the testimony of Chinese
+cannot be convicted of murder in a court of law by the testimony of Chinese witnesses.
+The opinion of that

-witnesses.
-The opinion of that court was mainly based upon the prevailing view that the
+court was mainly based upon the prevailing view that the Chinese were "a race of people whom nature has

-progress or intellectual development beyond a certain point, as their history has shown;
+marked as inferior, and who are incapable of progress or intellectual development beyond a certain point, as

-differing in language, opinions, color, and physical conformation; between whom and ourselves
+their history has shown; differing in language, opinions, color, and physical conformation; between whom and

 People v Hall, click here.
-Our readers can take cold comfort in the fact that
+Our readers can take cold comfort in the fact that People v.
+Hall was rendered in

-People v.
-Hall was rendered in 1854, but can one really afford such an approach?
+1854, but can one really afford such an approach?

-Are the Chinese a race of people who are “inferior,” “incapable of progress,” and “incapable of
+Are the Chinese a race of people who are “inferior,” “incapable of progress,” and “incapable of development

-development beyond a certain point?”
-The Chinese certainly have a different language from
+beyond a certain point?”
+The Chinese certainly have a different language from English, Spanish, and German

-English, Spanish, and German - it can be argued that the color is also different and there are
+- it can be argued that the color is also different and there are distinguishing physical traits - but is People v.

-steel of the American Civil War and with the discovery of civil rights in America?
+Hall dead and gone after the baptism by fire and steel of the American Civil War and with the discovery of civil

 The answer to this perplexing and disturbing question is that it is and is not.

-To say it is not, all we need to do is to look at the recent example the portrayal of Asian
+To say it is not, all we need to do is to look at the recent example the portrayal of Asian Americans by CNN in

-Americans by CNN in its Anderson Cooper 360.
-To read the protest letter of the Japanese
+its Anderson Cooper 360.
+To read the protest letter of the Japanese American Citizen's League,

-click here.
-On the positive side, Asian Americans, as citizens of the
+On the positive side, Asian Americans, as citizens of the United States, have that most fundamental of civil

-United States, have that most fundamental of civil rights – the right to vote.
-By voting we get to
+rights – the right to vote.
+By voting we get to participate in the selection of our legislators, executive officers,

-Legislators will make the statutes that regulate society and the executives such as the
+and in Ohio, even our judges.
+Legislators will make the statutes that regulate society and the executives such

-The good news is that the 2008 Presidential Elections is coming on the first Tuesday of
+The good news is that the 2008 Presidential Elections is coming on the first Tuesday of November!
+Never

-November!
-Never again the likes of
+again the likes of

 People v.
 Hall.
-On Election Day, get out there and
+On Election Day, get out there and participate with America in administering

-anything more, we must first get out there and VOTE.
-An opinion by Charleston C. K. Wang
+the affairs of our Government.
+Before we can do anything more, we must first get out there and VOTE.
+An

 IMMIGRATION SEMINAR AT CHRIST CHURCH CATHEDRAL